 Responsible Lending Policy

-PaydaySeek is not a lender and does not provide any kind of lending service.
-We do not represent or endorse any financial institution including banks and lenders.
-Instead, we put you in contact with lenders who offer financial products and services in which you express interest.
+PaydaySeek does not function as a lender nor does it facilitate lending services.
+We do not endorse or represent any financial institutions, including banks and direct lenders.
+Rather, our role is to connect you with lenders who offer financial products and services that align with your expressed interests.

-We verify the lenders in our network, taking responsible and reasonable efforts to make sure that they operate within the full extent of the law, practice fair lending, provide legitimate loan offers, and live up to the industry’s highest standards.
+We carefully vet the lenders within our network, employing responsible and reasonable measures to ensure they operate fully within legal boundaries, adhere to fair lending practices, present legitimate loan options, and meet the highest industry standards.

-To help you understand what these standards may include, we provide you with information and material designed to educate and answer any questions about short-term loans and lending practices.
-See the clauses below for basic information about consumer protections regulated by federal and state governments.
-Please read these clauses carefully to better understand your rights, options, and responsibilities as a consumer and make informed decisions about your finances.
+To clarify what these standards entail, we provide educational resources and materials designed to inform you and answer questions regarding short-term loans and lending practices.
+Refer to the following clauses for fundamental details on consumer protections mandated by federal and state authorities.
+Review these sections carefully to comprehend your rights, options, and responsibilities as a consumer, enabling you to make informed financial decisions.

 Fair Debt Collection Practices Act

-Our lenders are required to follow the Fair Deb Collection Practices Act (“FDCPA”), which prohibits them from (i) harassing you verbally or physically in an effort to collect debt; (ii) contacting you between the hours of 8 p.m. and 9 a.m. according their local time zones; (iii) using deception, fraud, or other such misrepresentation in attempts to recover debt; (iv) make any unwarranted threats, including threatening unwarranted legal action or charges.
+Our lenders must comply with the Fair Debt Collection Practices Act (“FDCPA”), which forbids them from (i) engaging in verbal or physical harassment to collect debts; (ii) contacting you between 8 p.m. and 9 a.m. based on your local time zone; (iii) employing deception, fraud, or other misrepresentations to recover debt; and (iv) issuing unwarranted threats, such as baseless legal actions or charges.

-Lenders have the right to use any legal means to collect outstanding debt.
-If a lender in our network is found to have violated any part of the FDCPA, we will immediately remove them from our network and report the violation to regulating bodies including law enforcement.
+Lenders retain the right to utilize all legal avenues to collect outstanding debts.
+Should a lender in our network be found to have breached any provision of the FDCPA, we will promptly remove them from our network and report the violation to regulatory agencies, including law enforcement authorities.

-Please note that because we are not a lender, PaydaySeek will never make any attempt to collect debt from users.
+Please be aware that since we are not a lender, PaydaySeek will never attempt to collect any debt from our users.

 Fair Lending Act

 The Fair Lending Act prohibits discrimination against consumers.
-Lenders must allow equal access to financial products and services regardless of any consumer’s age, creed, gender, race, religion, or other any factor of a non-financial nature that is not associated with legal or financial guidelines.
-Please report any instances of discrimination to the Equal Opportunity and Fair Lending Office, which you will find within your local Consumer Financial Protection Bureau.
+Lenders are required to ensure equal access to financial products and services irrespective of a consumer’s age, creed, gender, race, religion, or any other non-financial factor unrelated to legal or financial guidelines.
+Report any discrimination incidents to the Equal Opportunity and Fair Lending Office, located within your local Consumer Financial Protection Bureau.

 Truth in Lending Act

-Your state of residence has its own set of laws regulating short-term loans and lending.
-Lenders must adhere to all of these laws at all times in their communication and cooperation with you.
+Your state of residence maintains specific laws governing short-term loans and lending activities.
+Lenders are obligated to adhere to all these regulations at all times during their communication and cooperation with you.

 State Regulations